For the first time in a decade, global hunger is on the rise. At a time when there is more than enough to go around, this is just unthinkable.

 As a global community, we have set ourselves the goal of ending hunger by 2030.5 When we achieve this goal, it will mean that all people – everywhere –have secure and reliable access to enough good quality food to live a healthy life.

-Around the world, in places where the ache of hunger is felt most deeply, TEAR Australia’s partners are present, helping people living in poverty access not just enough to survive, but to thrive in all areas of life.
+Around the world, in places where the ache of hunger is felt most deeply, Tearfund Australia’s partners are present, helping people living in poverty access not just enough to survive, but to thrive in all areas of life.

 Misozi works tirelessly to provide for her seven children – not just enough food, but the right food to protect them from malnutrition.